Invest In Live Theatre —

 Artists must:

-• Identify as Indigenous, Black, and/or a person of colour (IBPoC)
+- Identify as Indigenous, Black, and/or a person of colour (IBPoC)

-• Be based on Lekwungen and WSÁNEĆ territories (colonially known as the greater Victoria area)
+- Be based on Lekwungen and WSÁNEĆ territories (colonially known as the greater Victoria area)

-• Identify as an emerging or early-career artist who will benefit from the mentorship and support offered in this program
+- Identify as an emerging or early-career artist who will benefit from the mentorship and support offered in this program

 We welcome all emerging and early-career Indigenous, Black, and artists of colour to apply, including those who are queer, trans, disabled, d/Deaf, mad, neurodivergent, newcomers, refugees, or who have other intersecting identities.
 We recognize that Indigenous and Black artists face specific racism and systemic barriers in the arts and particularly encourage applications from artists who identify as part of those communities.
 We are and will always be open to feedback on how we can make conVERGE more accessible and welcoming.
 We encourage a diversity of artistic performance practices, including interdisciplinary work and decolonized models of performance outside the lens of Eurocentric theatre.
-Theatre can be whatever we make it – deep experimentation and pu
+Theatre can be whatever we make it – deep experimentation is encouraged.

 Dates